gavrilov/telegram-delete-all-messages/README.md

 1. Create or find an Issue describing what needs to be done.
 2. Discuss all changes needed.
 3. Fork repository, clone it, create branch with briefly descriptive name of feature/bufix you are adding, e.g. `git checkout -b fix-sleep-treshold`.
 4. Create Pull Request.
-Please, test all changes before creating PR and explicitly declare whether testing was succesful or not.
+Please, test all changes before creating PR and explicitly declare whether testing was successful or not.
-5. Wait untill available contributors review changes.
+5. Wait until available contributors review changes.
 6. If everything is OK your contribution gets approved.

 Note: it's very important to keep PRs brief and clear.
 Resolve single issue by a single PR.